 Bowers usually played an enthusiastic and obsessive inventor.
 While a competent enough actor, he didn’t really have a distinct persona of his own and clearly imitated other popular comedians.
 In his first shorts he had a vaguely Keatonesque air, and toward the end of the ’20s it had morphed into Harry Langdon-ish wide-eyed befuddlement, round Harry-ish hat and all.
 (And his appearance in a 1930 talkie short featured a derby very similar to Stan Laurel’s.)
 But what did a vague persona matter, if he had the opportunity to let his imagination go wild through the wonders of his “Bowers process”–his mysterious term for his stop motion animation?

 The plots of his 13 fairly successful “Whirlwind Comedies” often involved Bowers creating fantastical machines, all metal, rubber, and wood (in that pre-plastic era).
 His machines would perform every menial household task imaginable, or stop eggs from breaking, or even run an entire restaurant though a few button pushes.
-He would invent a formula to remove the slipperiness from a banana peel or would figure out a way to graft anything onto a tree–even a branch that grows an eggplant containing an egg and an accompanying salt shaker.
+He would invent a formula to remove the slipperiness from a banana peel or figure out a way to graft anything onto a tree–even a branch that grows an eggplant containing an egg and an accompanying salt shaker.
 (Bowers was obsessed with egg-related gags.)
-Usually Charley the inventor was often so caught up in his work that he accidentally wreaked havoc for any unlucky family members and neighbors nearby.
-Much of the humor revolves around the absurdity of his creations, and the delight of seeing them in action.
+Usually Charley the inventor was so caught up in his work that he accidentally wreaked havoc for unlucky family members and neighbors nearby.
+Much of the humor revolves around the sheer absurdity of his creations, and the delight of seeing them in action.

 The names of these shorts were oddly dry: There It Is, He Couldn’t Help It, Many a Slip, Say A-ah!
 But don’t be fooled by these titles–the films could be wildly, feverishly surreal.
 There It Is, about Charley’s exploits as a Scotland Yard detective recruited to solve the case of the Fuzz-Faced Phantom, is one of the best examples.
 ‘Tis not a film for the stodgy-minded (or possibly faint-hearted).
 Charley even has a tiny sidekick in this one, a sort of bug named MacGregor.